 The Coachella Valley’s annual average of 3 inches of rain along with snowmelt from surrounding mountains is not nearly enough to naturally replenish what is pumped from the local groundwater basin to meet water demands.
 Consequently, the Coachella Valley groundwater basin is in overdraft; we currently pump out more from the aquifer than we percolate back in.
 Read the CVWD-DWA The State of the Coachella Valley Aquifer (PDF) for more information.

-To alleviate groundwater overdraft, Coachella Valley Water District and Desert Water Agency oversee three groundwater replenishment facilities.
+To alleviate groundwater overdraft, Coachella Valley Water District and Desert Water Agency oversee four groundwater replenishment facilities.
 Artificial replenishment, or recharge, is one of the most effective methods available for preserving local groundwater supplies, reversing aquifer overdraft and meeting demand by domestic and commercial water consumers.

 At the same time, the District secures increased supplies of imported water for replenishment, it asks customers to reduce their demand by being water-efficient in their homes, yards, gardens and businesses.

 The Replenishment Assessment Charge (RAC) partially funds Coachella Valley Water District’s groundwater replenishment program.
 There are 3 separate RACs based on geography, because the costs and benefits of the replenishment programs also vary by geography.
 Use the Groundwater Replenishment Assessment Charge Areas of Benefit map (PDF) to determine which of the three RACs you are interested in learning more about.

 Choose the area where your large parcel (5 acres or more) is located.